dmeverly/dmeverly.github.io/Pages/healthcare.md

 ---
 layout: page
-title: About Me
+title: Healthcare
 sidebar_category: What I've Done
 ---

 I have worked as an Acute Care Nurse Practitioner since 2017, specializing in care of criticall-ill adults in Emergency, Pulmonology, and Critical Care Medicine.
 I enjoy teaching new students and providers and maintain an ongoing relationship with local NP schools.
-I've also worked on a number of process improvement projects as an EPIC Certified Physician Builder.

 ## Procedural Skills